ethanlabs101/neowave-lua/README.md

 ## 💎 Features

-- Custom ASCII art support: Add your own .ascii files to the ascii/custom/ folder.
-- Dynamic distro previews: Previews are live when selecting a distro from ascii/distros/.
-- Color presets: Fully configurable via colors/ folder (`red.sh`, blue.sh, etc.)
 - Module overrides: Control which info modules are displayed and their formatting.
-- Backup & restore: Original Neofetch configs saved in stock_configs/.
 - Legacy support: Fully documents Bash version differences; Lua version adds flexibility and polish.
-- Fastfetch ready: Designed to integrate or adapt with Fastfetch later.
+- Fastfetch ready: Designed to integrate or adapt with Fastfetch.
-- PNG & GIF logo support: via optional external renderers (chafa,viu), allowing images to be converted into high-quality ANSI/Unicode output for terminal display with auto fallback to ASCII.
-- OS & Component Spoofing: Optional OS/Hardware display overrides for screenshots, demos, theming, and privacy.
-Fully reversible and applied only at config level.
+- Custom ASCII, PNG, and GIF logos – fully displayable in the terminal with live resizing and color adaptation.
+- OS & system component spoofing – fake your OS, CPU, GPU, and memory stats for testing or demos, with the ability to revert to real values.
+- Dynamic color tables – define your own palettes for ASCII, PNG/GIF logos, and info modules directly in Lua; no external color preset files required.
+- Modular info modules – toggle which system info to display (CPU, memory, disk, network, etc.) per session.
+- Preview, Apply, and Revert – safely test changes, apply your configuration, or revert to the original Neofetch config.
+- Backup system – automatically saves the original Neofetch config and previous NeoWave configs for full safety.
+- Custom logo support – easily add your own logos to ~/.config/neowave/ascii/custom and select them on demand.
+- Flexible alignment & right-side display – control info width, alignment, and spacing for a polished terminal layout.
+- Cross-distro compatible – works on any Linux distro running Neofetch or Fastfetch.
+- Lightweight & scriptable – fully written in Lua for speed, readability, and easy customization.

 ---